rustinphares/pdf2htmlEXwiki/How-can-I-help?.md

 pdf2htmlEX is maintained by one person in spare time.
-Consider how much you have to pay for an alternatve with a similar quality.
+Consider how much you have to pay for an alternative with a similar quality.

 pdf2htmlEX needs your help!